We caught up with Jarosław to find out more about his practice, his design process and what the future holds.

 What has been your favourite project to work on so far?

 For my graduation project at the University of Wrocław, together with my partner Nikola Janczak I conceived, wrote, partially illustrated, and published a pilot issue of an independent magazine named “Moment 0”.
 The magazine focuses on fellow students, graduates, and young professionals who pursue their dreams and passions.
 Thanks to recycled citrus-based paper, the magazine was not only environmentally friendly, but also had a distinctive appearance of an old book.
 Moment 0 was designed to offer a joyful and focused reading experience, filled with appreciation for the articles inside and the feel of the paper.
 I still remember how I felt when I picked it up from the printing house.
 It is one of my happiest memories.
+What would your dream collaboration be?

 There are so many wonderful illustrators who I admire.
 Geoff McFetridge, Anna Kövecses, Anna Dun, Jack Daly, and many others.
 I would be delighted to work with them.